Worship for April 12, 2026

 Please join me in the Lord’s Prayer

-They troubled the Teacher, and Jesus responded with compassion and care.
-The world’s needs trouble us, and this is one opportunity to respond with similar compassion and care.
+Do not doubt, but believe, said Jesus.
+One of the ways we live our faith is with generosity toward our church, our neighbors, and the strangers on the far side of the world.
 Whether you share your gift here in the church today, through a gift online, or via an envelope in the mail, let the offering now be received.

 * Doxology